Leonardo-Boss/suckless-site/sta.li/index.md

 Note, end-user systems have no /lib, /include etc, they just have what's really necessary and nothing else.

-Current state of the build environment can be clone'ed
+Current state of the build environment can be cloned
 ------------------------------------------------------

 	git clone git://sta.li/stali # (1.2 GB)